Why Do I Have High Electricity Delivery Charges?

 Texas New Mexico Power (TNMP) Electric Delivery Charges

-Texas New Mexico Power serves far west Texas with over 260,000 customers.
+Texas-New Mexico Power serves far west Texas with over 260,000 customers.
 Check out TNMP's website here.

 American Electric Power (AEP) Delivery Charges